shuzhanfan/shuzhanfan.github.io/_posts/2018-05-07-understanding-mathematics-behind-support-vector-machines.md

 We can solve the Wolfe dual problem using some package or library analytically.
 For example, we can use a Python package called CVXOPT, which is for convex optimization.
 This package provides a QP solver for quadratic programming problems.
 We can rearrange our dual problem, state the required parameters, feed them to the QP solver, and get expected solution.
 The solution will contain the values of Lagrange multipliers for each example.
 We can then compute **w** and b and get the optimal hyperplane.
 I will not list the code here cause it is out of the scope of this article, but you are free to implement it on your own, which should not be very difficult.

+In practice, most machine learning libraries use an algorithm specifically created to solve this problem quickly: the SMO (sequential minimal optimization) algorithm.
+Compared to CVXOPT QP solver, SMO tries to solve a simpler problem and works quite faster.
+I will not state the details of SMO, but you can find more materials online and learn more about it.

 Different from the Perceptrons, running SVM multiple times will always return the same result.

 ### Hard Margin SVM

 The above SVM formulation is called Hard Margin SVM.
 The problem with Hard Margin SVM is that it does not tolerate outliers.
 It does not work with non-linearly separable data because of outliers.
-The reason is that if you remember our initial optimization problem the constraints are $$y_i(w\cdot x+b) \ge 0$$ for each example, for the optimization problem to be solvable, all the constraints have to satisfied.
+The reason is that if you remember our initial optimization problem the constraints are $$y_i(w\cdot x_i+b) \ge 0$$ for each example.
+For the optimization problem to be solvable, all the constraints have to satisfied.
 If there is an outlier example which makes the constraint not satisfied, then the optimization will not be solvable.
 In the next section we'll talk about how to deal with this limitation using a variant called Soft Margin SVM.

 ## Solving SVM optimization problem -- Soft Margin SVM